Tax guide

 • Not preserving the official source and computation note that supported the position taken in a notice reply or appeal submission.

-MyeCA helps taxpayers and businesses organise records by proceeding and period, compare filing and reply routes, prepare document checklists for pending matters, review tax-credit mismatches, and identify when a CA-led review is appropriate before filing a response or making a payment.
+A traceable pending assessment April position begins with organised records by proceeding and period, compare filing and reply routes, prepare document checklists for pending matters, review tax-credit mismatches, and identify when a document-based professional review is appropriate before filing a response or making a payment.

 Confirm the assessment year and applicable statute, read the official source for that period, collect supporting records in a dedicated folder, prepare a short computation note explaining the position, verify the return or payment route, and preserve the acknowledgement after submission.